 By any measure, Nasrallah’s death was a shock.
 But according to Dan Diker, there might have been more to the assassination than meets the eye.
 As the president of the influential Jerusalem Centre for Security and Foreign Affairs explains, allowing the world to believe that Israel was willing to sign a truce might have been an act of deception.
 One that led Nasrallah to meet Nilforoushan at Hezbollah’s headquarters — a very un-secret location he believed was safe.

-Yet until late September, all attempts to broker a ceasefire in the north had foundered on Hezbollah’s insistence that Israel imposed a simultaneous ceasefire in Gaza.
+Yet until late September, all attempts to broker a ceasefire in the north had foundered on Hezbollah’s insistence that Israel impose a simultaneous ceasefire in Gaza.
 While Hamas remained in control of the strip, and Israeli hostages remained in its tunnels, this was a precondition that Israel could never accept.

 But in the closing “high-level week” of the UN General Assembly, which began on 22 September, the impasse seemed to shift.
 A range of world leaders — including Keir Starmer and Emmanuel Macron, alongside Lebanon’s Najib Mikati and Iran’s Masoud Pezeshkian — were all on hand at different times.
 Netanyahu was in New York too, as was Anthony Blinken and other senior officials from the White House.
 Feverish talks aimed at securing a ceasefire ensued.